The Readiness Crisis

 Three papers documenting the systematic degradation of American capability — and the path to recovery.

-The Capability Crisis series makes a single, unified argument across three papers: America has spent forty years optimizing its institutions for comfort, consumption, and credential — and has produced a civilization measurably less capable of the hard things that civilizations must do to endure.
+The Capability Crisis series makes a single, unified argument across four papers: America has spent forty years optimizing its institutions for comfort, consumption, and credential — and has produced a civilization measurably less capable of the hard things that civilizations must do to endure.

 Paper I documents the military readiness emergency.
 Paper II documents the workforce capability collapse.
 Paper III names the disease that connects them: Engineered Softness — the aggregate output of systems individually rational and collectively catastrophic.
+Paper IV demonstrates that these three crises are not parallel — they are one compounding event with one architectural cause: the systematic removal of productive friction from every system designed to build human capacity.

 The series proposes a three-layer solution: mandatory national service, vocational education restoration, and a cultural recommitment to the values of difficulty, obligation, and capability.